Jackson, Mississippi: Crime

-In 1993 Jackson had the nation's 12th highest homicide rate among cities with more than 100,000 residents, according to the FBI.
-The 87 slayings in the city in 1993 gave Jackson a homicide rate of 41.9 per 100,000 residents, the FBI reported, and set a new record for the most violent deaths in one year.
-1994 had higher homicides, with 91, and the record was broken again in 1995 with a total of 92.
+High criminal activity, particularly the homicide rate, is a major reoccurring issue in the city.
+Crime has had a negative impact on the city's economy and population.
+Most parts of Jackson are considered a food desert because important grocery stores and restaurants have closed down or left the city as theft and other crimes have worsened since 2000.

 In 2020, the city's homicide rate reached its highest in history with 79.69 homicides per 100,000 residents, with a total of 128 homicides.
 Of major U.S. cities, only St. Louis surpassed Jackson's homicide rate.
 The homicide rate in 2020 represented a significant spike after years of declining homicide rates in the early 2000s.
 Property crime remains much lower than in the 1990s and overall violent crime has not increased as significantly as homicide in recent years and is below the peak in 1994 as of 2020.

-In 2021, a record number of homicides were recorded - 155 - and at a rate of 101 per 100,000 amongst the highest in the world.
+In 2021, a record number of homicides (160) were recorded, and at a rate of 104 per 100,000 was the highest in the United States.
 In late 2020, Police Chief James Davis along with the Mayor and other city leaders unveiled the virtual policing concept.
-After months of struggling to move the concept forward Chief Davis began discussions with Eric B. Fox, a veteran Jackson Police Officer to return to the department.
-Fox returned officially in January 2022 and launched a new concept, the Real Time Command Center.
+After months of struggling to move the concept forward, Chief Davis began discussions with Eric B. Fox, a veteran Jackson Police Officer to return to the department.
+Fox returned officially in January 2022, and launched a new concept, the Real Time Command Center.